 Fundamentals of Team Facilitation 1 provides a strong foundation for professionals who serve in the role of multidisciplinary team (MDT) facilitator for a Children’s Advocacy Center (CAC) regardless of their job title.
 This training will cover an overview of the MDT facilitator’s role in the CAC/MDT model, an introduction to team development and skills for building trust and safety on the team.

-This virtual training is intended to fulfill the 8 hours of core training for MDT facilitators required in the National Standards of Accreditation for Children’s Advocacy Centers.
+This virtual training is intended to fulfill the core training for MDT facilitators required in the National Standards of Accreditation for Children’s Advocacy Centers.

 To view information below, click on each section to expand or collapse.